April 15, 2026

 Imaging-guided targeting.
 We use digital X-rays in-office and coordinate MRI when needed.
 The decompression table is programmed to the specific disc level confirmed by imaging.
 We don't guess.

 Combined care.
-Decompression sessions are sometimes paired with chiropractic adjustments to correct the spinal misalignments that contributed to disc failure.
+Decompression sessions are paired with chiropractic adjustments to correct the spinal misalignments that contributed to disc failure.
 Corrective exercises are assigned to build the muscular stability that prevents recurrence.
 The three components work together: disc treatment, spinal correction, and functional rehabilitation.

 Progress tracking.
 Re-examinations at regular intervals measure objective changes: range of motion, orthopedic findings, neurological function, and pain levels.
 If the protocol needs adjustment, we catch it early.
 If you're responding well, we document it for your records, your insurance, and your peace of mind.